 From there, upload images and photos related to the project, and add a caption if desired.
 Also, be sure to include relevant tags so your post is easily searchable.
 Once done, you can either post now or schedule it for later.

-After adding a few projects, your portfolio site should look more substantial.
+After adding a few projects, your portfolio site should look more substantial and easier to customize.
 Now it’s just a matter of going to Edit Theme and experimenting with theme options to get the exact look you want.

-It’s easy to create your portfolio site for free on Tumblr.
+It’s easy and free to create your portfolio site on Tumblr.
 In addition, the social features makes Tumblr a great choice, especially if you are starting out as a freelance graphic designer and looking to get the word out there about your services.